russeree/cerkle-tree/README.md

 # Cerkle Tree

 A fast and efficient C++ implementation of a Sparse Merkle Tree library using OpenSSL.

-Notes
+# Notes

- - ⚠️This library is not complete and currently bugged ⚠️
- - Do not use in production.
+❌ Do not use in production.
+NOT AUDITED
- - Issues exist at nearly every level and this is a WIP

 ## Notes and Thoughts
 [Notes Gist](https://gist.github.com/russeree/ad594779d1b3dc978495beab712311dd)